 We are committed to promoting quality assurance at an organisational level to ensure confidence in the work of actuaries in South-East Asia.

-There are now four employers in South-East Asia that have achieved the IFoA’s Quality Assurance Scheme (QAS) accreditation.
-The most recent addition is AIA Thailand, the first QAS accreditation awarded in Thailand.
+There are now five employers in South-East Asia that have achieved the IFoA’s Quality Assurance Scheme (QAS) accreditation.
+The most recent addition is AIA Malaysia and Nicholas Actuarial Solutions.

 The QAS accredited organisations in South-East Asia are:

 - Actuarial Partners Consulting Sdh Bhd (Group Actuarial department)

 - AIA Berhad, AIA Public Takaful Bhd, AIA General Berhad